voostindie/markdown-curator/README.md

 This query generates a sorted table of pages, with optional front matter fields in additional columns.
 This is a more powerful version of the `list` query.

-Through the configuration you can extract any front-matter field from the individual documents and add them to the table.
+Through the configuration you can extract any front matter field from the individual documents and add them to the table.
 Next to that you can (reverse) sort the table on any front-matter field.

 #### `toc`